M5: Mental Noting

 Mental Noting Experiences

-While the first part only referred to noting your thoughts, this part will refer to noting your thoughts, emotions, observations, physical sensations and thoughts about events.
-Basically, you will mentally note any experience that may arise in you.
+In this level, you will note your thoughts, emotions, observations, and physical sensations.
+Basically, you will note any experience that may arise in you.

 try: I can notice sadness and depressed mood inside me.
 I also feel unmotivated and tired to do anything.